loomio/loomio_help/content/facilitators_guide/concluding/index.md

 On Loomio

 * The clearest indication of conclusion on Loomio is publishing a decision outcome.
-* Some groups make use of [Thread Archive](http://blog.loomio.org/2016/04/23/organise/) subgroups to move old discussions to.
+* Some groups use the [close thread](../../user_manual/threads/admin/#close-thread) feature to archive discussions and reduce clutter.
 * Deactivating a group is the strongest possible “closure” move.
 No one can say anything else after that.
 * Since Loomio groups can remain while group activity goes up and down, it can be useful to recognize milestones like the conclusion of a particular phase, even if the group will reactivate in the future.